chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_server_settings_couchdb.rst

    * - ``couchdb['delayed_commits']``
      - Whether commits are delayed.
 For performance, we tune CouchDB to batch commits according to the ``batch_save_interval`` and ``batch_save_size`` options above.
 Default value: ``"true"``.
    * - ``couchdb['dir']``
-     - The base directory for CouchDB data.
-While this attribute can be changed, we recommend you do not deviate from our typical, supported layout.
+     - The directory in which ``couchdb`` is located.
+The default value is the recommended value.
 Default value: ``"/var/opt/opscode/couchdb"``.
    * - ``couchdb['enable']``
      - |enable service| Default value: ``true``.
    * - ``couchdb['ha']``